macropeople/minimal-seed-app/README.md

 You can then select values from the dropdown and submit requests to your SAS server.
 The results will be visualised in a table on screen.

+Tip - you can also use node to spin up a local web server with CORS disabled.
+To install, submit `npm install http-server -g`.
+To execute, navigate to the location where the app is to be loaded and submit: `npx http-server --cors`